About

 Bill not only knows about building physical structures, but also, with God’s help, rebuilding a life after poor choices and alcohol abuse tore it down.
 This explains Bill’s passion and drive to walk alongside others to encourage and offer help as they rebuild their life.

-Phil Nellis - Manufacturing and Public Works Manager
+Phil Nellis - Manufacturing and City Services Manager

 Phil Nellis manages our Manufacturing of Wood Products and oversees our Public Works crews.
 He and his family found Next Step when they were moving from Seattle in 2018 and he still can't believe a place like this exists.Phil has 10 years experience as the senior pastor and as many years teaching master's courses as an adjunct professor at The Seattle School of Theology and Psychology (where he earned his MDiv).
 When he shifted out of full-time vocational ministry, his serious woodworking hobby landed him in a reclaimed industrial furniture shop in Seattle.
 After years doing this OR that, he realized that he prefers BOTH/AND.